erhan-namli/chatbot-ai/README.md

 # chatbot-ai

-This is a project that we have done to help other peoples who want to make a similar project.
+This is a project that I have done to help other peoples who want to make a similar project.

 ## Roadmap